hangedmandesign/merrow/README.md

 # Merrow

-Merrow is primarily a Quest 64 randomizer tool: for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest 64, offering many randomizer and quality-of-life options.
+Merrow is primarily a Quest 64 randomizer tool: a tool for generating IPS patches, primarily to be applied to the NA/U dotZ64 version of Quest 64, offering many randomizer and quality-of-life options.
 You'll need an IPS-capable patching tool to use the patches it creates, like Lunar or Ninja.

 It also has a Z64 file checksum repair tool, because some randomizer features will modify the checksum.
-See the description below for more details.
+See the description on the itch page for more details.

 Along with the randomizer, Merrow has two advanced data tools that may be handy to coders and romhackers and aren't specific to Quest 64:
-- a universal clean IPS patch generator, for those who know what they're doing and just want to test some specific hex address patching;
+- a universal IPS patch generator, for those who know what they're doing and just want to test some specific hex address patching;
 - and a binary file reader, that allows you to specify a series of addresses and lengths and easily export hexadecimal data from any binary file.

 Developed by Hangedman (Jonah Davidson), with the aid and support of many people, especially the Eltale Monsters Discord.
 Credits are available in the program itself.